-The Beloit Academy evolved from the Beloit Seminary, in 1849, which began in 1837.
+The Beloit Academy, also called the Preparatory Department, evolved from the Beloit Seminary in 1849.
 However, after it became the Academy women were no longer allowed to attend.
 At that time the Rockford Female Seminary was opened.
 Classes were held in the basement of a new church nearby until the chapel was completed on campus.
 The Academy prepared men for entrance into Beloit College or other colleges.
 Many preparatory schools were opened across the country due to the lack of public high schools in certain areas.
 Once high schools were built many preparatory schools closed.
 Until the Academy closed in 1910, enrollment in the Academy usually exceeded the college enrollment.